niemenX/conductor/docs/docs/labs/beginner.md

 ![img](img/bgnr_systask_state.png)

-Conductor has executed `is_idents_added` all through it's lifecycle, without us polling, acking, or returning the status of Task.
+Conductor has executed `is_idents_added` all through it's lifecycle, without us polling, or returning the status of Task.
 If it is still unclear, `is_idents_added` is a System task, and System tasks are executed by Conductor Server.

 But, `add_idents` is a SIMPLE task.
-So, the complete lifecyle of this task (Poll, Ack, Update) should be handled by a worker to continue with W\workflow execution.
+So, the complete lifecyle of this task (Poll, Update) should be handled by a worker to continue with W\workflow execution.
 When Conductor has finished executing all the tasks in given flow, the workflow will reach Terminal state (COMPLETED, FAILED, TIMED_OUT etc.)

 ## Next steps